jvolker/miq-nz-booking-tools/README.md

 If you have questions, feel free to use the `Issues` section (select at the top of this page).
 Asking publicly will help others with a similar question and you might get help from more people.

-> I’m getting a `502 Bad Gateway` or `404` Error.
+> I’m getting a `502 Bad Gateway`, `404` or `403 Forbidden` Error.
 What should I do?

 This wil happen after the website has refreshed many times.
 Please wait 5-10 minutes and reactivate the script/app.

-> How much time to I have to book a spot?
+> How much time do I have to book a spot?

-It seems less than 10 seconds.
+It seems less that currently, less than 3 seconds.
 This might vary though.

+> After I click next, the page refreshes and nothing happens.

+This means that unfortunately, someone was quicker than you to secure the date.

+> The alert sounds but I don't see a date selected in tha calendar.

+Don't worry, the app will input the date without having to change the calendar UI.
+You can proceed to complete the reCAPTCHA and click next as soon as you hear the beep.

 ## Contributions